Fluke Season Opens May 4th • Weakfish- Bluefish- Bass And Porgies Arrive In Force • Regulations Update

 Weakfish are starting to make a appearance in our local area.
 Some fish are being caught in the bay on sandworms drifted along the bottom as well as small soft plastics on a jig head .
 With the warmer water temperatures coming they will start to feed more often as the season goes on .

-May fishing forecast will be Weakfish and Bluefish at the local docks.
+May fishing update: Weakfish and Bluefish at the local docks.
 It's time to try tins or bucktails or if bait is preferred, use a chunk of bunker or mackerel.
 Breaking News: Bluefish reported at Shinnecock inlet.
 Fish have been report to 12+lbs.
 Tins, popping plugs and bunker bait are producing fine results.

 Read more "Stories and Reports" from J&J Sports Blog Posts: Click Here